Mausala Parva: Plot summary

-The chapter begins with the announcement at the court of Pandavas that many Yadavas men were killed in an internecine war fought with clubs made of eraká grass.
+The chapter begins with the announcement at the court of the Pandavas that many Yadava men were killed in an internecine war fought with flails made of eraká grass.
 Yudhishthira asks for details.
 Mausala Parva then recites the details.

 The events start near the city of Dvārakā 36 years after the end of the Kurukshetra war.
-The empire is peaceful and prosperous, the youth of Yadavas have become frivolous and hedonistic.
-Krishna's son Samba dresses up as a woman and his friends meet Rishi Vishvamitra, Durvasa, Vashista, Narada, and other rishis, who were visiting Dvaraka for an audience with Krishna.
-The young man playfully pretending to be a woman claims he is pregnant and asks the rishis to predict the gender of the baby.
+The kingdom is peaceful and prosperous, the youth of Yadavas have become frivolous and hedonistic.
+Krishna's son Samba dresses up as a woman and his friends meet Rishi Vishvamitra, Durvasa, Vashista, Narada, and other rishis (sages), who were visiting Dvaraka for an audience with Krishna.
+The young man playfully pretended to be a woman and claimed that he is pregnant and asks the rishis to predict the gender of the baby.

 One rishi sees through the prank.
-In a fit of rage, he curses Samba will give birth to an iron bolt that will destroy his entire race.
-The frightened youth inform Krishna what has happened, Krishna was aware of the impending destruction of Yadav as a race and didn't wish to ordain or prevent it, he summoned and reported to Krishna and Ugrasena and it was asked to pulverize the iron bolt into a powder and cast it into the Prabhasa sea and to prevent the distribution of intoxicating spirits in the kingdom.
+In a fit of rage, he curses that Samba will give birth to an iron bolt that will destroy his entire clan.
+The frightened youth inform Krishna about what had happened, Krishna was aware of the impending destruction of the Yadava clan and didn't wish to ordain or prevent it, Samba summoned and reported to Krishna and Ugrasena and it was asked to pulverize the iron bolt into a powder and cast it into the Prabhasa sea and to prevent the distribution of intoxicating spirits in the kingdom.

-The town then witnesses several dark omens, including the disappearance of the Sudarshana Chakra, the Panchajanya (Krishna's conch), Krishna's chariot and the plough weapon of Balarama.
+The city then witnesses several dark omens, including the disappearance of the Sudarshana Chakra, the Panchajanya (Krishna's conch), Krishna's chariot and the plough weapon of Balarama.
 Pests multiply.
 Sinful acts multiply, yet no one feels any shame.
 Wives deceive their husbands, and husbands deceive their wives.
 Everyone has the same terrifying dreams.
 People insult and humiliate their seniors and teachers.
 Krishna asks everyone to go on a pilgrimage to the sacred waters of the Prabhasa sea.
 They do.
 When they arrive, the Yadavas revel in merrymaking, dance and drink much alcohol.